 Read on to learn all you need to know about tax obligations when doing work in the US or with US workers in 2022.

 Tax forms for contractors: general rules

-Simply put, only US-based companies need to collect Forms W-8 or W-9.
+Only US-based companies need to collect Forms W-8 or W-9.
 If a company is based outside of the US, there’s no need to collect them.
 The tax compliance matter still needs to be handled, but it’s going to be according to the laws of the country where the company is located.

 When a company is based in the US and hires US citizens, they need to comply with domestic tax regulations and use Form W-9.
 If a US-based company hires foreign contractors, it’s the employer’s responsibility to issue the Form W-8BEN to independent contractors acting as individuals, or W-8BEN-E forms to those acting as business entities.

 In the following sections, we’ll explain these forms more in-depth.

 The tax form W-9 is used to collect and verify the necessary information from US-based independent contractors.
 When tax season approaches, employers issue these forms to their independent workers and keep the completed document in their premises.
 Note that employers aren’t bound to submit the form to the IRS, but they need to have it.

 Form W-9 contains different data about the independent contractor.
 Other than their name and current address, there’s also the TIN (Tax Identification Number) or Social Security number.
 This number has nine digits and must be provided in the form to avoid potential penalties from the IRS.